Successful Journalism Lab

 • End with a career mentorship meeting and access to more.

-• Leave with published writing samples suitable for use in pursuit of future opportunities.
+• Leave with a published writing sample suitable for use in pursuit of future opportunities.

 Who the Lab is for